Rooting Out Incorrect RIPE Atlas Probe Geolocations: Introduction

-IP address geolocation plays a central role in networking and security: understanding the Internet's topology to improve last mile latency~\cite{lastmilelatency, lastmilecongestion}, filtering traffic to prevent cyber attacks~\cite{wan20origins}, and identifying malicious activity to bring attackers to justice~\cite{izhikevich2024using,dnsintercept}, all rely on geolocation.
+IP address geolocation plays a central role in networking and security: understanding the Internet's topology to improve last mile latency~\cite{lastmilelatency, lastmilecongestion}, filtering traffic to prevent cyber attacks~\cite{wan20origins}, and identifying malicious activity~\cite{izhikevich2024using,dnsintercept}, all rely on geolocation.
 To geolocate an IP address, methodologies often rely upon a global, human-reported set of vantage points (i.e., probes) to measure from and verify accuracy against.
-For example, geolocation methods based on latency measurements often require a network of probes, each with operator-attested geolocation, to be located near every target to accurately estimate every target's geolocation~\cite{hu2012towards,gueye2004constraint,katz2006towards,wong2007octant}.
+For example, geolocation based on latency measurements often require a network of probes, each with operator-attested geolocation, to be located near every target to accurately estimate every target's geolocation~\cite{hu2012towards,gueye2004constraint,katz2006towards,wong2007octant}.

 While necessary, relying on human operators to report and maintain accurate probe geolocation can introduce human-error to the geolocation process.
 For example, if an operator moves their probe, but fails to update its location metadata, geolocation methodologies relying on the outdated information risk inaccurate conclusions.
 To account for incorrect metadata, a few geolocation studies take an additional precaution to filter out probes reporting unlikely locations~\cite{darwich2023replication, gharaibeh2017look}.
-Unfortunately, existing filtering methodologies require high bandwidth~\cite{darwich2023replication} and risk filtering accurately geolocated probes~\cite{gharaibeh2017look,darwich2023replication}.
+Unfortunately, existing filtering methodologies often require high bandwidth~\cite{darwich2023replication} and risk filtering accurately geolocated probes~\cite{gharaibeh2017look,darwich2023replication}.
 Furthermore, probes with misreported geolocations are still not well understood, including where they are most likely to be located, what their magnitude of error is, and how likely they are to eventually be corrected.
-As operator-reported geolocations continue to serve as a foundation for many studies, it is critical that we understand the successes and pitfalls of our community-contributed datasets and work towards an accurate ground truth.
+As operator-reported geolocations continue to serve as a foundation for many studies~\cite{bajpai2015lessons,holterbach2015quantifying,iodice2019periodic,fanou2015diversity,corneo2021surrounded,gigis2017characterizing,sukhov2014evaluating,davisson2021reassessing,candela2019using}, it is critical that we understand the successes and pitfalls of our community-contributed datasets and work towards an accurate ground truth.